Skip to main content

 End user login experience on Windows

-This topic describes in detail the Login for Windows experience for your end users to help you decide what configurations are best for your organization.
+This topic provides a detailed overview of the Windows login experience for your end users.
+It is designed to help you determine the best configurations for your organization.

 Important

 If using a proxy that becomes unavailable, Login for Windows behaves as if it is offline.
-This issue might impact laptop users who connect their laptops to networks in which the proxy is unavailable.
+This can affect laptop users connecting to networks where the proxy is unavailable.

 First-time login experience